NC Algorithms for Computing a Perfect Matching and a Maximum Flow in One-Crossing-Minor-Free Graphs: Minimum Weight Perfect Matching Algorithm

 \begin{lemma} For each of the three-terminal mimicking networks of \autoref{fig:matching-mimic}, it is possible to set weights on the edges of the network to preserve any given assignment of differences to the weights of its matchings. \end{lemma}

 \begin{proof} When any of the matchings in one of these networks has an edge $e$ that is not used in any other of the matchings, we can set the weights of its other edges recursively, and then choose a weight for $e$ that causes its matching to have the correct difference with the other matchings.
 Using this strategy we can handle all of the mimicking networks in \autoref{fig:matching-mimic} that have at most two matchings (because surely each of the two has a uniquely used edge) or that have no non-terminals (because in these networks, every non-empty matching is disjoint).
 The remaining cases are: \begin{itemize} \item The network for the matching pattern $\{xy,xz,yz\}$.
 In this network, the two edges incident to $y$ in the figure are uniquely used in their two matchings. \item The network for the matching pattern $\{xyz,x,y\}$.
-In this network, the three matchings are disjoint, so all edges are uniquely used. \item The network for the matching pattern $\{xyz,x,y,z\}$.
+In this network, let the fourth vertex of the network be $w$.
+Then the matching for $xyz$ uses edges $xw$ and $yz$, where $yz$ is uniquely used.
+The matching for $y$ uses edge $wy$, which is uniquely used.
+The matching for $x$ uses edge $xw$, which is not uniquely used.
+Since two of the three matchings have uniquely used edges, we can use the recursive strategy to assign weights to all the edges. \item The network for the matching pattern $\{xyz,x,y,z\}$.
 In this network, the triangle of edges connecting $x$, $y$, and the nonterminal vertex are uniquely used in their matchings.\qedhere \end{itemize} \end{proof}

 Therefore, in all cases we can use the same three-terminal planarity-preserving matching-mimicking networks as in the unweighted case.
 These are all the ingredients that we need to prove the following result: